-POV Lake Resort is located in a protected bay of North Twin Lake.
-A clear 2,899 acre scenic body of water is connected to 650 acre South Twin Lake.
+POV Lake Resort is located in a protected bay of North Twin Lake - a clear 2,899 acre scenic body of water is connected to 650 acre South Twin Lake.
 The combined waters are listed as a class "A" musky lakes and are known for huge fish.
 These lakes also offer tremendous opportunities throughout the year for catching walleye, northern pike, crappie, blue gills, largemouth bass and smallmouth bass.
 North Twin has ten miles of shoreline, up to 60' holes and abundant structure such as reed beds, underwater islands, rock bars, and cabbage beds to harbor your trophy fish.
 Both lakes are located within the Nicolet National Forest.

-Coadys' POV Lake Resort is located on North Twin Lake, one of the best muskellunge fishing lakes in the country.
+Coadys' Point of View Lake Resort is located on North Twin Lake, one of the best muskellunge fishing lakes in the country.
 Annually scores of musky are caught off the shores of the resort, where we keep records for all to see.

-As seen to the right, the largest fish ever caught on North Twin and in Vilas County was by Myrl McFaul in 1954.
+As seen here, the largest fish ever caught on North Twin and in Vilas County was by Myrl McFaul in 1954.
 Weighing in at 53 pounds, 12 ounces, it is one of the biggest fish ever caught in Wisconsin.
 Photo provided by John Detloff.